jalingo/MagicCloud/README.md

 **Magic Cloud** is a **Swift (iOS) Framework** that makes using **CloudKit** simple and easy.

-Any data types that need to be saved as database records conform to the **MCRecordable** prototype.
-The generic **MCReceiver** classes maintain a local repository for your app to access, and mirrors that to **CloudKit's** databases for you.
+Just conform any data types that need to be saved as database records to the **MCRecordable** prototype.
+Then the generic **MCReceiver** classes can maintain a local repository for your app to access, and mirror that to **CloudKit's** databases in the background.

-Default setup covers error handling, subscriptions, account changes and more.
+Default setup covers _error handling, subscriptions, account changes and more_.
 Can be configured / customized for optimized performance, or just use as is.
+Check out the **Quick Start Guide** to get started with less than 15 lines of code!

 ## Requirements